johnmaloney/WebCLI/README.md

     - Command Metadata - data about the command including samples and documentation
     - Environments - differing environments to execute commands within e.g. prod, staging, dev
     -

+### Commands and Queries
+#### Commands
+Represent the actions that a user can execute to alter the system or the data stored in the runtime of the WebCLI.
+An example would be the altering of the current environment variables or authentication credentials.

+#### Queries
+Represent actions that the user would like to execute to retrieve that state of something, this can include executing SQL, altering a set of text or retrieving data from a service endpoint.